mfpjayb/maf.js-docs/README.md

 Maf.js is a javascript framework for building web applicaitons.
 It makes building an interactive UI simeple but powerful.
 This framework is built to be simple and easy to understand for developers.
-This framework in not using a virtual-dom, instead it attache a watcher to a binding and update it only when necessary.
+It is not using a virtual dom, instead it will attache a watcher to a bindings and update it only when necessary.
-This feature is what makes it very fast and have a better client run-time performance and memory efficient.
+This feature is what makes it very fast and have a better client run-time performance and memory efficient than virtual dom.

 Official docs https://mfpjayb.github.io/maf.js-docs.